lukaselmer/ethz-web-scale-data-mining-project-hadoop-config/README.md

-# ETH Zurich - Web Scale Data Mining Project - Hadoop Config
+# ETH Zurich - Web Scale Data Processing and Mining Project - Hadoop Config

 The Hadoop config used for this project.